nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Renaming a tag

+**MSS**
+1. User requests tag to see a list of person with that tag
+2. AddressBook Show list of persons
+3. User request to edit a tag of that specific person
+4. Addressbook display the editted version and request for confirmation
+5. User confirms
+6. Addressbook replace the tag with modified tag.

+Use case ends.

+**Extensions**

+2a.
+Tag to edit does not exist
+>2a1.
+Addressbook shows a message to tell user <br>

+Use case resumes at step 2

 ## Appendix C : Non Functional Requirements